Novfensec/KvDeveloper-Client/README.md

 ```

 ### Client (Mobile)
+Download and extract debuggable package zip from `binaries` folder, and then install the application.

 1. Launch KvDeveloper Client on your Android device.
 2. Scan the QR code or enter the server URL manually.
 3. Your app loads instantly—with live updates as you edit files.